shendo/websnort/docs/source/usage.rst

 -----------

 Use a web browser and navigate to the address the ``websnort`` webserver is listening on.
-In these examples, the default http://localhost:8080.
+In these examples, the default URL http://localhost:8080 is used.

 Simply select a pcap file for analysis and choose *Submit*.